solidusio/solidus/friendly_promotions/MIGRATING.md

 bundle exec rails solidus_friendly_promotions:migrate_order_promotions:down
 ```

-Both of these tasks only work if every promotion and promotion action have an equivalent in SolidusFrienndlyPromotions.
-Promotion Actions are connected to their originals using the `SolidusFriendlyPromotions#original_promotion_action_id`, Promotions are connected to their originals using the  `SolidusFriendlyPromotions#original_promotion_id`.
+Both of these tasks only work if every promotion rule and promotion action have an equivalent condition or benefit in SolidusFrienndlyPromotions.
+Benefits are connected to their originals promotion action using the `SolidusFriendlyPromotions#original_promotion_action_id`, Promotions are connected to their originals using the  `SolidusFriendlyPromotions#original_promotion_id`.

 ## Solidus Starter Frontend (and other custom frontends)

 Stores that have a custom coupon codes controller, such as Solidus' starter frontend, have to change the coupon promotion handler to the one from this gem.
-If you are on a very recent Solidus version, you can change any reference to `Spree::PromotionHandler::Coupon` to `Spree::Config.coupon_code_handler_class`.
-If your version of Solidus does not have that method yet, replace `Spree::PromotionHandler::Coupon` with `SolidusFriendlyPromotions::PromotionHandler::Coupon`
+Cange any reference to `Spree::PromotionHandler::Coupon` to `Spree::Config.promotions.coupon_code_handler_class`.

 ## Migrating custom rules and actions

-If you have custom promotion rules or actions, you need to create new promotion rules and actions.
+If you have custom promotion rules or actions, you need to create new conditions and benefits, respectively.

 > [!IMPORTANT]
-> SolidusFriendlyPromotions currently only supports actions that discount line items and shipments.
-If you have actions that add line items, or create order-level adjustments, we currently have no support for that.
+> SolidusFriendlyPromotions currently only supports actions that discount line items and shipments, as well as creating discounted line items.
+If you have actions that create order-level adjustments, we currently have no support for that.

-In our experience, using the two actions can do almost all the things necessary, since they are customizable using calculators.
+In our experience, using the three actions can do almost all the things necessary, since they are customizable using calculators.

 Rules share a lot of the previous API.
 If you make use of `#actionable?`, you might want to migrate your rule to be a line-item level rule: